nationalarchives/tdr-design-documentation/README.md

 #### Overall design decisions:
 - Registration of user accounts will be done by us (for now)
 - ‘Consignment’ replaces ‘batch’ in TDR as language used
-- The users will need to comply with a list of things before using TDR
+- The users will need to comply with a list of things before using TDR (Transfer Agreement)
+- The users will not have to fill out the digital transfer form for TDR (relevant questions will be covered by TDR)
 - The users will not have to use DROID for TDR
-- The users will not have to fill out the digital transfer form for TDR (relevant questions will be covered by TDR)
+- IE users will have to zip their files so they can upload a zip folder
-- Collaboration between users will not be possible for now
+- Collaboration between users will not be possible (for now)

 #### Challenges: